redds-be/rpkgm/README.md

 ## Features

-- Nothing related to package managing yet.
+- Repository management
+- Install packages
+- Uninstall packages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Source

-- Don't use it at this stage.
+- Kind of usable, but do not use it at this stage.

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Import records from a file into the database.
+- [ ] Logging.
+- [ ] Update packages.
-- [ ] Manage packages
+- [ ] Manage dependencies.
+- [ ] Use a config file.
+- [ ] Write documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>